yuangao-tum/Riskaware-Scenario-analyse/README.md

 # Risk-Aware Driving Scenario Analysis with Large Language Models

 This responsory includes the following files:
-1. The paper "Risk-Aware Driving Scenario Analysis with Large Language Models"
+1. The manuscript of the Arxiv version:
 2. Code and scenarios (It will be uploded until Feb 9)

 ## Abstract: